-We’re a long way from the new shop on Jermyn Street, which opened in June in time for London Collections: Men.
+We’re a long way from the shop on Jermyn Street, which opened in June 2016, in time for London Collections: Men.
 This was its third season at LCM, and it showed the relaunched womenswear for the Spring/Summer 2016 season at London Fashion Week.
-They’ve recently teamed up with Alex James of Blur with a special edition jumper that highlights the sustainability of wool.
+That year they also teamed up with Alex James of Blur with a special edition jumper that highlights the sustainability of wool.

-Garments have been manufactured on this site by people like Ken and Pat since 1784, but the Smedley family was in the hosiery business well back into the 18th century.
+Garments have been manufactured on this site by people like Ken and Pat since 1784, but the Smedley family began in the hosiery business in the 18th century.
 They produced the long stockings gentlemen wore with their breeches, later moving into underwear in the Victorian era and ultimately jumpers, polos and outerwear in the 20th century.
-After John Smedley Sr founded the company it was passed down to his son, John Smedley Jr, and despite a few lateral movements to cousins or sons-in-law, the business has remained in the same family line since its inception.
+The business has remained in the same family line since its inception.

 The resulting sense of community is palpable at the factory.
 Employees from the area start here after they finish school and stay for decades, so do their husbands or wives and their children.
-Head of design Pip Jenkins, who knows the first name and nickname of nearly everyone in the 300-strong factory, is still considered a newbie.
-She’s been here for six years.
+Head of Design Pip Jenkins, who knows nearly everyone in the 300-strong factory, is still considered a newbie.
+She’s been here for seven years.
 When are you no longer a newbie?
 “Probably at 40 years,” she laughs.

 It takes a garment about four weeks to move through the factory.
 Cotton is brought in from Peru or America and wool from New Zealand, and spun in Italy.
 Once it arrives, the yarn is dyed and then re-spooled to prepare it for knitting.
 Some of it goes to the Fully Fashion room, where we met Ken.
 Or it goes to the Trims Department, where the ribbed ends of a sleeve or collars are produced.

-The sewing room beholds a sea of mostly women leaning over their machines.
-They chat amongst each other, they listen to audio books on headphones as their hands move with agility and precision.
+Carrying on, the sewing room beholds a sea of workers and their machines.
+They chat amongst each other or listen to audio books as their hands move with agility and precision.
 They’ve decorated their sewing machines, on one cylindrical machine a woman has taped a photo of her daughter, which rotates in and out of view as she works.
 Here, trims are linked to sleeves and sleeves to the torso and collars to the neck.
 We meet Pat, Ken’s wife, who has a jumper stretched over a garmatic machine, two glowing bars that look like upwardly stretched light-up legs.
 She’s examining the jumper as part of its final inspection, making up just one of many quality control checkpoints in the process.

-Down in the washing room, the men are a bit more boisterous, but that may be because we’ve caught them right at the beginning of their shift.
-Nearly-completed garments tumble down a chute from the upstairs sewing room.
+Down in the washing room, nearly-completed garments tumble down a chute from the upstairs sewing room.
 Here, tattooed arms toss garments into the drums of industrial washers, then into the dryers, then sorted on a long wooden table.
-After years and years of textiles brushing against the table’s surface, the wood has been softened to a velvety texture, which is one of Pip’s favourite things to show visitors.
+After years and years of textiles brushing against the table’s surface, the wood has softened to a velvety texture, which is one of Pip’s favourite things to show visitors.
 A machine used to turn inside-out shirts the right-side-in howls over the tinny rumble of the adjacent washers and dryers.